-What Are The Symptoms Of Pyrrole Disorder or Pyroluria?
+What Are The Symptoms Of Pyroluria & Is There A Pyrrole Disorder Treatment Plan?

-What is Pyroluria or Pyrrole Disorder?
+You may have heard the term Pyrrole, Pyrroluria, Pyrrole Disorder, Kryptopyrole, or even Mauve Factor: they are all referring to a condition that results in an overproduction of pyrroles or hydroxyhaemopyrrolin-2-one (HPL).
+But what is Pyroluria or Pyrrole Disorder?
 What are the symptoms and how can it be treated?
 In this blog post we aim to highlight some of the most common symptoms that people experience, how to establish whether Pyroluria is the issue and how we develop a pyrrole disorder treatment plan to support patients with elevated levels of HPL.
+By Caren Wigmore ND.

 - Mood and behavioural symptoms (e.g. anxiety and stress intolerance, depression, inner tension, social withdrawal, explosive temper and mood swings)